 Do Not Let It Sit Wet in a Bag

-Using a good wetsuit bag, like the one from FCS, to transport your wet wetsuit can help keep your car, your clean clothes and towel from getting wet and prevent them from smelling like your wetsuit.
+Using a good wetsuit bag, like one of these wetsuit bags/changing mats, to transport your wet wetsuit can help keep your car, your clean clothes and towel from getting wet and prevent them from smelling like your wetsuit.
 If you are busy after surfing, you might forget to remove your suit from the wetsuit bag.
-If you do that, you’ll be in for a nasty surprise the next time you go to wear it.
+If you do that, you'll be in for a nasty surprise the next time you go to wear it.
 Bacteria multiply in a damp environment, and it can make your wetsuit smell awful and feel slick.
 If that sounds like your thing, good for you, but most surfers want to avoid that type of thing.

 If you leave a damp suit in the trunk of your car, that can be even worse.
 Not only will your suit smell bad, but the heat inside the car can loosen the glue of your wetsuit's seams.
 If the glue is weakened, the suit won't work as well.
 And your car will smell like your gross wetsuit.
 A double whammy.